An introduction to volunteering with us

 Your regular visits with the child, young person or family may include:

 Just as you would find in any community our families come from many backgrounds and a variety of social, cultural and economic circumstances, but all are in need of a bit of extra support, and as such have been successful in obtaining funds from NDIS to request the support of the Volunteer Program.

-Likewise, the children in the program have a range of disabilities, from autism spectrum disorder, developmental delay or acquired brain injury, through to intellectual, physical and neurological disabilities.
+Likewise, the young people and children have a range of disabilities, from autism spectrum disorder, developmental delay or acquired brain injury, through to intellectual, physical and neurological disabilities.

-Our volunteers enjoy spending time with children and want to make a difference in the lives of those with special needs and their families.
+Our volunteers enjoy spending time with children and young adults and want to make a difference in the lives of those with special needs and their families.

 You may have other reasons – looking for some practical experience to back up your study or profession, you might be a new-comer who wants to be more involved in your local community, or maybe you have a bit of spare time and just want to help however you can.